Kies op maat

 Leerdoelen

-- You make a systematic analysis of a change process in a specific (complicated) situation and argue what change outcomes are just and unjust for particular target groups (and the environment).
-You apply relevant thematic knowledge and using relevant theories, frameworks and tools to understand the change.
+• You make a systematic analysis of a change process in a specific complicated situation in the professional field and argue what change outcomes are just and unjust for particular target groups and the environment.
+You apply relevant thematic knowledge and using relevant theories, frameworks and tools analysing root causes and impacts to understand change.

-- You follow the project cycle management steps in a specific (complicated) context for a commissioner/organization taking into account the interrelationship between social and ecological systems.
-You argue which actions/strategies/ToC are feasible to arrive at the desired change, develop indicators/progress markers to monitor progress, and explain why change outcomes are just and sustainable
+• You apply project management principles in a specific (complicated) context for a commissioner/organisation taking into account the interrelationship between social and ecological systems.
+You argue which actions/strategies/ToC are feasible to arrive at the desired change, develop indicators/progress markers to monitor progress, and explain why change outcomes are just and sustainable.

-- You dare to discuss unequal power relations in an ethical manner, you contribute to raising awareness that change is possible and identify together with the target group and appropriate strategy to challenge injustices and reduce inequality.
-For this purpose you analyse power dynamics among stakeholders in a complicated context applying appropriate theories, tools and frameworks and design strategies to challenge unequal power relations.
+• You are able to analyse and discuss unequal power relations.
+You know how to contribute to change and identify together with the target group an appropriate strategy to challenge injustices and reduce inequality.
+You are able to analyse power dynamics among stakeholders in a complicated context, and can apply appropriate theories, tools and frameworks.

 CC: